dillionmegida/dillionmegida.com/src/pages/p/2020-in-review/index.md

 ## 2021

-I'm building my relationship with God, learning more of French, would try to do this gim thing (🥴), be intentional about my happiness and my growth, learn a lot, write a lot and build stuffs.
+I'm building my relationship with God, learning more of French, would try to this working out thing (amen!), be intentional about my happiness and my growth, learn a lot, write a lot and build stuffs.

 Also, I'd be doing more with my team on SkulMart.